USTC-KnowledgeComputingLab/SciBrain-Chem/README.md

 AI for Electrolyte is gaining increasing attention.
 To evaluate the performance of large models in the field of electrolyte, we collaborated with chemists to build a small-scale test set and compared the performance of our model with other models on this test set.
 The test data and testing code have been made open source.
+- 1.jsonl for Molecular Property
+- 2.jsonl for Electrolyte Formula
+- 3.jsonl for Text Understanding
+- 4.jsonl for College Battery QA

 ## Cite Our Work